The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Acknowledgement

 \section{Acknowledgement}

-Xiangnan Yu acknowledges the support by National Natural Science Foundation of China (U2267218 and 11972148), the China Scholarship Council under Grant 202006710018.
-Marco Dentz acknowledges the support of the Spanish Research Agency (10.13039/501100011033), and the Spanish Ministry of Science and Innovation through grants CEX2018-000794-S and HydroPore PID2019-106887GB-C31.
-Any opinions, findings, conclusions or recommendations do not necessary reflect the views of these funding agencies.
+X.Y. acknowledges the support by National Natural Science Foundation of China (U2267218 and 11972148) and the China Scholarship Council under Grant No. 202006710018.
+M.D. acknowledges the support of MCIN/AEI/10.13039/501100011033 through Grant CEX2018-000794-S and funding by the European Union (ERC, KARST, 101071836).
+Y.Z. acknowledges the support by the U.S. National Science Foundation (Grant No. 2305141).
+Any opinions, findings, conclusions, or recommendations do not necessarily reflect the views of these funding agencies.